obum/inventory_management_sys/README.md

   - Exiting the inventory management system.

-This file is designed to make managing your inventory easy through simple command-line inputs.
+This file is designed to make managing ShopRite inventory management system easy through simple command-line inputs.

 <!-- # BUGS IN CURRENT IMPLEMENTATION
   To be updated... -->